drhsqlite/fossil-mirror/www/containers.md

 extension to push messages into the outbound email queue DB, presumably bind-mounted into the container.

-One way to do that is to replace STAGE 2 and 3 in the stock `Dockerfile` with this:
+You can do that by replacing STAGEs 2 and 3 in the stock `Dockerfile` with this:

 ```